AbubakarAmin/Visus_Video_Vision-Python-Flask-/README.md

    ```

 3. **Set up your OpenRouter API key:**
+   - **IMPORTANT:** You must add your own OpenRouter API key in `video_analysis.py`.
-   - Edit `video_analysis.py` and replace the placeholder API key with your own.
+   - Remove the provided example API key from the file for security.
-   - (Recommended) Use an environment variable for security.
+   - (Recommended) Use an environment variable for your API key instead of hardcoding it.

 4. **Run the app:**
    ```bash